Skip to main content

 Jakob Plagenz, M.D.

-Hometown: Lewistown, MT
+Hometown: Lewistown, Mont.

 What attracted you to train at the UNDSMHS Neurology Residency Program?
 I was blown away with how friendly the faculty and resident were during my interview day!